How to HIT your market with new products

 STEP 1 – make a grid

-The first thing you need to do, is draw a grid.
+The first thing you need to do is drawing a grid.
 This can easily be done in excel.
 Once you’ve created your grid, you choose two existing products or services.
 If you can, make sure that one of these products/services is something you already offer.
 This way you can build on your existing market.

 As we just determined you are in the pen business, it makes sense to pick a ballpoint pen as your first product in the grid.
 The second product you choose can be anything, but picking a product that has little to do with the first product tends to result in more original ideas.
 In this example, let’s pick a comic book.